ivamaan/Image-Gallery/README.md

 Features:

 	Responsive Design: Adapts to various screen sizes, ensuring a great viewing experience on both desktop and mobile devices.
 	Image Loading: Automatically fetches and displays images from a specified directory, supporting multiple formats (JPG, PNG, GIF).
 	Image Modal: Clicking on an image opens a modal window that displays the image in a larger format.

 	Navigation Controls:
 	Users can navigate through images using:
-Arrow keys
+	+Arrow keys
-Mouse scroll
+	+Mouse scroll
-Touch gestures (swipe left/right)
+	+Touch gestures (swipe left/right)

 	Fullscreen Support: Users can toggle fullscreen mode for an immersive viewing experience.
 	Keyboard Accessibility: Users can navigate through images using keyboard shortcuts, enhancing accessibility.
 	Smooth Transitions: Provides a visually appealing experience with smooth image transitions and scaling effects on hover.

 __________________________________
-Donate if you like my work:
+Donate if you like my work:✨🙏
-USDT-Tron:
+USDT-TRON:

 	TXijXLmsQ6dqjh9tHkeSZCkvv53RrUmaVT